dalesgit/logseq/pages/Epiphany-1-draft-2.md

 ## My own journey into my baptism

-I will present today a very quick overview of the growth of my understanding of baptism.
-I

-I take this approach not because my faith journey is particularly important.
-But to illustrate that baptism for all of us is a lifelong journey.
-Perhaps we might call it a **pilgrimage**.

 When I was a teenager I gave very little thought to baptism.
 My mother and my siblings all went to church every Sunday.
 I don’t think however that I saw very many baptisms because in those days baptisms were done outside of the Sunday service.
 Baptism was a private affair and indeed I think regarded primarily as a transaction between God and the infant.
 It was general practice in the Episcopal church that children were baptized not long after birth or at least when family could be gathered together.

 I’m pretty sure that no one set out to instruct me about what baptism was all about so what I knew and thought about it I picked up from general information, and particularly what was stressed at the time of my own confirmation.

 Somewhere I absorbed the notion that baptism was something that repaired original sin and thus assured that the infant was eligible for heaven.
 It was somehow about heaven and hell – but I didn’t have a clue about what I really believed or understood about those concepts.

+I spent several years overcoming that mistaken understanding.

-### not an end but the beginning of a journey
+### Baptism not an end but the beginning of a journey

-Bump into baptism
+**Bump into baptism**

 [Image of retreat center east of Chicago and small church ministry] … having coffee with the designer of the chapel and the font.